Pat2021/LO1-02102195281-.doc/README.md

 •	interactions with us
 We collect your personal information in order to:
 •	make a database for our customs to send you update the menu (that we change every months and important news or deal for our loyal customers)easy and fast way to make a reservation from our website.
 You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
-If you’d like to ask for a copy of your information, or to have it corrected, please contact us at info@ciciocacio.co.nz
+If you’d like to ask for a copy of your information, or to have it corrected, please contact us at info@ciciocacio.co.nz or https://ciciocacio.co.nz/